thangved/kafka-springboot-workshop/README.md

 After all your unit tests pass run the application connecting to our server.

-* Connect to our Kafka available during workshop:
+* Connect to our Kafka available during workshop: kafka.agilino.app:29092

+You do *not* need to start your own kafka server, but if you want run it locally:

-* start kafka locally with docker
+* if you do not want to connect with our kafka server, start your own kafka locally with docker

 ```bash
 docker-compose up -d